Overview of the Modern Knife Maker

 monolithic high alloy tool steel.
 Most of my military, professional,

-and collector clients request these fine steels, because they are
+counterterrorism, and collecting clients request these fine steels, because they are

 far superior to plain carbon steels in wear resistance, tensile